-This circuit is a mini inverter circuit using power transistor 2N3055 as the main components without IC.
+This circuit is a mini inverter circuit using power transistor 2N3055 as the main component without IC.

 It is designed for you that need to use appliances outdoor or no electricity.
 Someone use it in a car or the high mountain etc.

 It can be converted 12VDC to 220VAC.
 The maximum output power about 100 watts.
 It is suitable for normal lighting (all home lamps), also used for radio, LCD TV, Stereo.